This post is a self-guided tour of Dublin that covers all the iconic sites on the city’s south bank as well as some lesser-known haunts.

 But in 1922, when the Oireachtas has its debut at Leinster House, closely watched by hopeful locals and curious international press, it gave them a particularly Irish welcome: the proceedings of the legislature were held in the Irish language.

-Fun Fact: Leinster House was the basis for the United States’ White House, designed by Irish architect James Hoban
+Fun Fact: Leinster House was partly the basis for the United States’ White House, designed by Irish architect James Hoban.

 18. National Museum Of Ireland – Archaeology

 This museum covers the history of Ireland from the Stone Age to the Late Middle Ages, along with a few exhibits on the ancient Mediterranean.

 The area called the Treasury shows a history of Irish art, from the Iron Age through the development of the church-influenced Insular style (including illuminated manuscripts) to the Viking-influenced style that followed.